dieharders/brain-dump/README.md

 ## How It Works

-Obrew Studio is the WebUI tool used to talk to oBrew Server which performs all Ai workloads.
+Obrew Studio is the WebUI tool used to talk to Obrew Server which performs all Ai workloads.
 It is required to install locally or host [Obrew Server](https://github.com/dieharders/ai-text-server).

 ## Features Roadmap